 Vacations are often unnecessarily stressful.
 Hotels make great claims that they ease the stress of travel plans and many other struggles.
 But, your gift shop can make an impact there as well.
 Many travelers have to jump through hoops for very simple things such as sending a purchase to their room.
-Your gift shop should have technology in place to make it easy for guests to manage their payments and handle their purchases.
+You should have a gift shop POS system in place to make it easy for guests to manage their payments and handle their purchases.

 Leveraging guest data to create small moments of convenience is the new way to personalize an experience.
 Expanding guest convenience across all contact points is critical for hotels and their gift shops.

-To manage this, you might consider pairing a POS with your PMS (Property Management System).
-Poster POS and Cloudbeds integrate seamlessly to combine property management with processing sales.
+To manage this, you might consider pairing a POS with your PMS (Property Management System).integrate seamlessly to combine property management with processing sales.
 In a hotel setting, it means that it's possible to assign orders to room numbers.
 It also allows guests to have more payment options.
 Guests can choose to pay at the counter in the gift store or invoice their hotel room and pay when they checkout.
 Your staff can do this all quickly in just a few steps meaning very little wait time for your guests.